RubiconDeFi/rubi-bots/executionClients/marketMaking/README.md

 - `<chainId>`: The Chain ID of the network you want to run the bot on (e.g., `1` for Ethereum mainnet, `3` for Ropsten).
 - `<marketAidContractAddress>`: The address of the MarketAid contract.
+- `<strategy>`: The string identifier of the strategy.
 - `<asset>`: The address of the asset token.
 - `<quote>`: The address of the quote token.

+### Available Market-Making strategies:
+- `riskminimized`: Use the RiskMinimized strategy.
+- `targetvenueoutbid`: Use the TargetVenueOutBid strategy.

 ### Example
 ```